angular/protractor/docs/debugging.md

 `c` to start execution and continue after the breakpoint.

-We use `ptor.debugger();` instead of node's `debugger;` statement so that the test pauses after the get command has been *executed*.
-Using `debugger;` pauses the test after the get command is *scheduled* but has not yet been sent to the browser.
+We use `ptor.debugger();` instead of node's `debugger;` statement so that the test pauses after the get command has beenexecuted*.
+Using `debugger;` pauses the test after the get command isscheduled* but has not yet been sent to the browser.

 Protractor's `debugger` method works by scheduling a node debug breakpoint